jmcantrell/arch-bootstrap/README.md

 - Forward TCP port `60022` on the host to port `22` on the guest
 - Allow SSH connections over vsock at client id `42`

-To create a virtual machine with the default settings (only the installation disk set):
+To create a virtual machine with the default settings:

     ./scripts/mkvm /path/to/archlinux.iso /path/to/disk.cow

-To add certain settings, export them before running the script:
+The virtual machine can be configured as you would expect:

     export BOOTSTRAP_HOSTNAME=vm
     export BOOTSTRAP_TIMEZONE=America/Chicago
     export BOOTSTRAP_ADMIN_LOGIN=frank

     ./scripts/mkvm /path/to/archlinux.iso /path/to/disk.cow

+The following settings are controlled by the script and will be ignored.

+    BOOTSTRAP_TARGET_DEVICE
+    BOOTSTRAP_ENABLE_TRIM
+    BOOTSTRAP_PACKAGE_REPO_DIR

 To see complete usage details: